rabbitmq/rabbitmq-website/site/cluster-formation.md

 is not predefined.
 Such backends usually include a no-op registration step and apply one of the [race condition mitigation mechanisms](#initial-formation-race-condition) described below.

-When a cluster is first formed and there are no registered nodes yet, a natural race condition between booting nodes occurs.
-Different backends [address this problem](#initial-formation-race-condition)
-differently: some try to acquire a lock with an external service, others rely on randomized delays.
-This problem does not apply to the backends that require listing all nodes ahead of time.

 When the configured backend supports registration, nodes unregister when they stop.

 If peer discovery isn't configured, or it [repeatedly fails](#discovery-retries),